LHC experiments for long-lived particles of the dark sector: Introduction

-The paper is organised as follows: After a brief introduction in \sref{sc:intro}, the specially designed LHC experiments to tackle LLPs are concisely presented in \sref{sc:experiments}.
+This review is organised as follows.
+After a brief introduction in \sref{sc:intro}, the specially designed LHC experiments to tackle LLPs are concisely presented in \sref{sc:experiments}.
 The dark-scalar and dark-vector portals, proposing neutral LLPs that decay in the detector volumes to known particles, are reviewed in \sref{sc:higgs} and \sref{sc:dp}, respectively.
 Dark photons at the limit of zero mass, leading to fractionally charged particles, are discussed in \sref{sc:mcp}.
-In \sref{sc:other}, scenarios pertinent to LLPs yet not directly related to DM are mentioned in brief, before summarising in \sref{sc:summary} with future prospects.
+In \sref{sc:other}, other BSM scenarios pertinent to LLPs are highlighted.
+Finally, possible measurements of new particle properties are outlined in \sref{sc:discrim}, before summarising and giving an outlook in \sref{sc:summary}.